jamis/jamis.github.io/_posts/2014-06-30-need-greed-speed.md

 Fabian nodded again.
 "Right.
 Like water flooding the maze.
 You split yourself at each intersection and stop when one of you reaches the exit."

 Nigel smiled.
 "Ah, so you *do* pay attention!
 Such a *good* little apprentice you are."
 He mimed patting Fabian on the head.
-"So, the greedy best-first search can be thought of like that, too, but instead of each copy of me searching the maze at once, only the copy that is currently *nearest to the exit* is actually moving."
+"So, the greedy best-first search can be seen like that, too, but instead of only moving the copy that has currently moved the *least*, you move the copy that is currently *nearest to the exit*."

 Fabian looked confused.
 "I don't follow."